euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Implementation
 --------------

-The tool implements a workflow that consists of a Python tool for the backend and an HTML and Javascript frontend.
+The tool implements a workflow that consists of a Python tool for the back end and an HTML and Javascript front end.
 With the Python tool, a text is converted into a collection of two-dimensional word vectors.
-These are visualized using the Javascript frontend.
-With the Javascript frontend, the user can explore the word map and zoom in and out to investigated both the local and the global structure of the text source.
-The Javascript frontend can be published online.
+These are visualized using the Javascript front end.
+With the Javascript front end, the user can explore the word map and zoom in and out to investigated both the local and the global structure of the text source.
+The Javascript front end can be published online.

 The workflow of the tool includes the following four steps: